digbmc/coll-news-site/_portfolio/CigaretteRelativeFrequency.md

 order: 4

 caption:
-  title: Mentions of Cigarette and Smoking
+  title: Mentions of "Cigarette" and "Smoking""
   subtitle: Relative frequency in a bar graph
   thumbnail: assets/img/portfolio/image.png
   alt: picture of bar graph visualizing frequency of "cigarette" and "smoking"